-- (a) Employee contributions, including AVCs, are accounted for by the Trustee when they are deducted from pay by the Employer. - (b) Employer normal contributions that are expressed as a rate of salary are accounted for on the same basis as the employees' contributions, in accordance with the Schedule of Contributions in force during the year. - (c) Employer augmentation contributions are accounted for in accordance with the agreement under which they are being paid. - (d) Employer deficit funding contributions are accounted for on the due dates on which they are receivable under the Schedule of Contributions or on receipt if earlier with the agreement of the employer and Trustee. - (e) Additional contributions are accounted for when received.
+- (a) Employee contributions, including AVCs, are accounted for by the Trustee when they are deducted from pay by the Employer. - (b) Employer normal contributions that are expressed as a rate of salary are accounted for on the same basis as the employees' contributions, in accordance with the Schedule of Contributions in force during the year. - (c) Employer augmentation contributions are accounted for in accordance with the agreement under which they are being paid. - (d) Additional contributions are accounted for when received.